High Court Frustrates Restoration of Voting Rights to Florida's Ex-Felons

 After the Supreme Court declined to vacate that stay Thursday, the Campaign Legal Center blasted the court for sowing “chaos” in a matter that voters have already decided.

-The unsigned order includes a dissent from Justices Sonia Sotomyaor, Elena Kagan and Ruth Bader Ginsburg, but no majority opinion.
+The unsigned order includes a dissent from the court’s three female justices, but no majority opinion.

-“The court’s inaction continues a trend of condoning disenfranchisement,” Sotomayor wrote.
+“The court’s inaction continues a trend of condoning disenfranchisement,” wrote Justice Sonia Sotomayor, joined by Justices Elena Kagan and Ruth Bader Ginsburg.

+Emphasizing that Florida’s voter-registration deadline is a mere four days away, the women said the failure to intervene keeps “thousands of otherwise eligible voters from participating in Florida’s primary election simply because they are poor.”

+Emphasizing that Florida’s voter-registration deadline is a mere four days away, the women said the failure to intervene keeps “thousands of otherwise eligible voters from participating in Florida’s primary election simply because they are poor.”